Alerts in SAP HANA Database and Data Lake

 -

-The Alert Notification Service must be in the same cloud foundry subaccount as the SAP HANA Cloud instances that it will be receiving notifications from.
+The SAP Alert Notification service must be in the same subaccount as the SAP HANA Cloud instances which it will be receiving notifications from.

-If the Alert Notification service does not appear, it may be that the entitlement needs to be added to the subaccount.
-To do so, navigate to the subaccount, select Entitlements, Configure Entitlements, Add Service Plans, and Alert Notification.
+If the SAP Alert Notification service does not appear, it may be that the entitlement needs to be added to the subaccount.
+To do so, navigate to the subaccount, select Entitlements, Edit, Add Service Plans, and Alert Notification.

 -

-Provide a name for the alert notification service instance and press the Create button.
+Select the Cloud Foundry runtime environment and provide a name for the Alert Notification service instance and press the Create button.

 Once the instance has been created, click on Manage Instance.